 This analysis draws on 94 banks in 18 jurisdictions, which are considered to be representative of the largest banks in each of these countries.
-The dataset covers the period of 2011-18, as
+The dataset26 covers the period of 2011-18, as

-The retail definition has three criterion: product, low value of exposures, and granularity.
+22 The retail definition has three criterion: product, low value of exposures, and granularity.
 See Basel 2 paragraph 70 and Basel III paragraph 55.

-In Basel II, "standardised retail" uses the term "small business" but does not define it; for "standardised corporate", there is no SME definition.
+23 In Basel II, "standardised retail" uses the term "small business" but does not define it; for "standardised corporate", there is no SME definition.
 In Basel II, SME is defined in the IRB section.
 Under Basel III, SME is defined in the IRB section, and the standardised approach points to the IRB SME definition.
 There are no changes in the definition of SME in Basel III from Basel II.

-&lt;sup>24 This is new to the Basel III text; see paragraph 54, footnote 31.
+24 This is new to the Basel III text; see paragraph 54, footnote 31.

-&lt;sup>25 See Basel II, paragraph 274 and Basel III, paragraph 55.
+25 See Basel II, paragraph 274 and Basel III, paragraph 55.

-QIS data that is collected from BCBS member jurisdictions on a biannual basis.
+26 QIS data that is collected from BCBS member jurisdictions on a biannual basis.
 Due to confidentiality agreements, individual banks cannot be identified in the data.

 data on SME credit was not readily available before 2011.
-Data on corporate SME lending was collected from a larger sample of banks than retail SME loans; therefore this study focuses on corporate SME lending.
+Data on corporate SME lending was collected from a larger sample of banks than retail SME loans which rationalises this study's isolated focus on corporate SME lending.

 A summary of these data, which includes retail SME loans, is provided in Table 25.
-The simple average across jurisdictions for the share of SME lending (retail lending plus corporate lending) in total credit amounts to around 10%, while that for corporate SME lending is about 5%.
+The simple average across jurisdictions for the share of SME lending (retail lending plus corporate lending) to total credit amounts to around 10 percent, while that for corporate SME lending is about 5 percent.